Defend Yourself Online: 20+ Free Easy-to-Use Tools to Detect Scams, AI Content, and Security Threats

 It's still 23 characters, meets complexity requirements, and according to Delinea, it would take 78 septillion years to crack.

-Cybercriminals are taking advantage of AI's immense potential, so it's essential to keep these tools on hand to safeguard yourself.
-As technology rapidly evolves, new tools will undoubtedly emerge.
+Cybercriminals are capitalizing on the immense potential of AI.
+AI is ever-changing, as it rapidly evolves, new tools will undoubtedly emerge.
 Regardless of your interest in AI, its pervasive nature affects us all, making it crucial to stay informed.
-When you need to verify the authenticity of communications, keep these links accessible.
+Keep these links handy; this list will undoubtedly change and grow over time.

-Social engineering attacks often target your emotions.
+Aside from having a good antivirus, if I could distill cybersecurity awareness training into a single piece of advice, it would be this: Social engineering attacks are common; they exploit your emotions to create a false sense of urgency.
+Be mindful of your feelings when interacting with unfamiliar individuals.
 Most commonly, bad actors use a sense of urgency to prompt you to act quickly.
 However, some attacks employ a psychological long game, building trust over many months while gathering information before making their move.

-Social media enables people to connect and develop virtual relationships over time, some of which can become quite strong.
-However, there are bad actors who understand this dynamic and target individuals to establish long-term virtual relationships, thereby building trust and making their scams more effective.
+Social media enables people to connect and develop virtual relationships over time, some of which can become quite strong and enduring.
+However, some bad actors understand this dynamic and target individuals to establish long-term virtual relationships, thereby building trust and making their scams more effective.
 The psychological tactics, subtlety, and patience employed by these individuals are as astonishing as they are horrifying.
-Because of this reality, it's imperative to remember unless you have met them and have known them for years, you don't really know them.
-When they ask you for something be it money or to meet, be cautious.
+Because of this reality, it's imperative to remember that unless you have met them and have known them for years, you don't really know them.
+When they ask you for something, whether it's money or a meeting, be cautious.

 I know an intelligent person who fell victim to a scam.
-They had built a friendship with the scammer over a year and a half.
-This person believed they had gotten to know their virtual friend quite well, and when that friend fell on hard times and asked for help, they agreed to assist and ended up losing many thousands of dollars.
+They had built a friendship with the scammer over the course of a year and a half.
+This person believed they had gotten to know their virtual friend quite well, and when that friend fell on hard times and asked for help, they agreed to assist, only to end up losing many thousands of dollars.
 As soon as the scammer received the money they were after, they vanished without a trace.
 Scammers often keep profiles on their victims, take notes, and remember what was said, all to appear as convincing as possible.

 In today's world, it is necessary to be vigilant and verify everything.